-9 Closing Words
+9. Closing Words

-Your EPIC is an advanced, stable glider that promises many hours of safe and enjoyable flying, provided you treat it with care and always respect the potential dangers of aviation.
+Your new paraglider is an advanced, stable glider that promises many hours of safe and enjoyable flying, provided you treat it with care and always respect the potential dangers of aviation.

 Please always remember that flying can be dangerous and your safety depends on you.
-With careful treatment your EPIC should last for many years.
-The EPIC has been tested internationally under current airworthiness standards, and these represent the current knowledge concerning the safety of a glider.
+With careful treatment your wing should last for many years.
+It has been tested under current international airworthiness standards, and these represent the current knowledge concerning the safety of a glider.
 However, since there are still many unknown issues, for example the effective lifespan of the current generation of gliders and how strong the material aging can be accepted without affecting the airworthiness.
-We are sure that there are natural forces that can threaten your safety seriously, regardless of the quality of construction or the condition of your glider.
+There are natural forces that can threaten your safety, regardless of the quality of construction or the condition of your glider.
 Your security is ultimately your responsibility.
 We strongly recommend that you fly carefully, adapt to the weather conditions and keep your safety in mind.
 Flying in a club or a school with experienced pilots is highly recommended.
 We recommend that you fly with a standard harness with back protection and a reserve parachute.
 Always use good equipment and an approved helmet.